 To cite Microsoft’s announcement, “cloud.microsoft is the new unified domain for Microsoft 365 apps and services.”
 It promises greater security and a unified experience.
 Sounds wonderful.
-However, you might prefer to get some solid facts, like which services have already migrated to this top-level domain and how cloud.microsoft will actually affect us.
-Read on to learn this and some more.
+However, you might prefer some solid facts, like which services have already migrated to this top-level domain and how cloud.microsoft will actually affect us.
+Read on to learn more.

 What is cloud.microsoft?